 best of the salix: michael dodge’s picks

 - Best cut flowers: Pink ‘Mt.
 Aso’ has “such a dense stem of flowers,” says Michael—some have 30 catkins along a space of 2 feet of stem.
 (I love the crazy-looking male flowers in the photo up top, not just the pink stage.)
 ‘Mt.
 Aso’ is a selection of the Asian species Salix chaenolmeloides, the giant pussy willow (photo just above), “which itself is just unbelieveable,” he adds, “and also has a lot of flowers–plus this species did well despite our dry year last year.”
-These start blooming in February, even in Michael’s northern Vermont location.
+These start blooming in February, even in the nursery’s northern Vermont location.

 - Best for winter interest: For offseason color, you can’t beat the red of ‘Britzensis,’ he recommends (the twigs are even red in summer, photo below).
-Unfortunately, it’s mixed up in the nursery trade with the warm gold-stemmed variety ‘Chermesima’—another beauty, but not fiery red.
+Unfortunately, it’s mixed up in the nursery trade with the warm gold-stemmed variety ‘Chermesina’—another beauty, but not fiery red.

 - Best deer-resistant willows, for fencing and hedging (a.k.a. fedges) or otherwise: “This is important to tell gardeners about,” says Michael.
 “The purpurea willows are deer-resistant.
 So for a fedge or fence it’s really great–and even gracilis or nana makes a dense bush, 4 by 4 feet, that they won’t jump over.”